dtcenter/METplotpy/docs/Users_Guide/scatter.rst

 **DOES NOT require any modifications**.

 The second required configuration file is a user-supplied “custom” configuration file.
-This file is used to customize/over ride the default settings in the **scatter_defaults.yaml** file.
+This file is used to customize/override the default settings in the **scatter_defaults.yaml** file.
 The custom configuration file can contain only those settings that will over ride the default settings in the scatter_defaults.yaml config file.